xcxhy/ADBT/README.md

 The model is very important for us.
 We add the vqa model.

-We use the ChatGPT to
+We use the ChatGPT to create our AI bot.